EB-1 Green Card Lawyers

 After all of the time, money, and work put into an EB-1, getting a rejection or denial can be devastating.
 If you are looking to avoid this scenario or you have already received a rejection or denial notice, then the following information is for you.

-Firstly, we need to make a distinction between the terms “rejection” and “denial”.
+Firstly, we need to distinguish between the terms “rejection” and “denial”.
 In everyday speech, these terms are synonymous.
 However, in the language of immigration law, they have different meanings.

 Each EB-1 petition is adjudicated using a two-pronged approach.
 In the first phase, an evaluating officer will check to see if: